moh4med404/cybersec-pro-archive/README.md

 ---

-## 🧪 Practical Labs & Tools
+## 🧪 Practical

-The `practical/` folder contains two subfolders:

-- `labs/` — Hands-on exercises and labs for real-world cybersecurity practice.
-- `tools/` — Scripts and utilities to support labs and automate common tasks.
+The `practical/` folder is my central hub for hands-on cybersecurity learning and application.
+It is organized into distinct categories based on platforms or core skill sets, allowing for direct navigation:

+- `tryhackme/`: Dedicated notes and write-ups from TryHackMe rooms and learning paths.
+- `hackthebox/`: Documentation for Hack The Box (HTB) content, including machine write-ups and Academy module notes.
+- `python/`: My learning journal and code examples for Python scripting in cybersecurity.
+- `bash/`: Notes and practical examples for Bash scripting and advanced Linux command-line usage.
+- `powershell/`: Documentation of my learning in PowerShell for Windows security and administration.
+- `general_labs_and_tools/`: A versatile section for any hands-on work that doesn't fit neatly into the above categories (e.g., custom lab setups, miscellaneous tool notes).

-> These folders are currently being populated as I focus on developing practical skills.
+> This folder is actively being populated as I focus on developing and applying practical cybersecurity skills.
 Practical content will be added continuously.

 ---
 ## 💡 Tips and Tricks

 The `tips-and-tricks/` folder contains short, practical guides for common system and security tasks.
 Each tip is saved as a numbered PDF with explanations and screenshots.

 This folder is continuously updated with new helpful tips and tricks to support practical learning.